La Tania Ski Resort

 Although La Tania has an interesting little local ski area, intermediates and above will want to explore at least the Courchevel valley, and most will want to discover the whole of the 3 Valleys.
 It’s quite simply the largest lift-linked ski area in the world, with skiing and boarding for every standard, and hundreds of runs to choose from, so having access to this huge domain is the main reason why keen skiers come to La Tania.
 And the lift connections between the valleys are so good that you can ski over to Meribel either directly or via Courchevel, then carry onto Val Thorens, Les Menuires or St Martin be Belleville, and return to La Tania before the lifts close.
 But don’t get too carried away and keep an eye on the time: it’s a seriously long journey to Val Thorens and back, and whilst the lift connections between the valleys are excellent, the bus connections are terrible.
 And the cost of a taxi from any of the Belleville valley resorts to La Tania would be horrendous.

 La Tania village centre is traffic free and is essentially a pedestrian precinct where children can move freely and safely.
 There are some ski hire shops, the Tourist Office, a newsagent, a bakery, a supermarket, a post office, the lift pass office and about 8 bars & restaurants.
 Big it isn’t!
+Although the resort is now officially called Courchevel La Tania, it feels like a separate resort rather than just an outlying suburb of Courchevel 1850, and many people who stay here never spend any time in the other Courchevel villages.

 La Tania is known for its chalets.
 Alpine Answers has over 30 of them on its books, Most are catered and some include flights from the UK and airport transfers.
 Search all their La Tania chalets here >>>.